"People would describe me as..." — Tinder prompt answers

 Why it falls flat: Negative-self-statement disguised as charm.
 'Bit of a mess' reads as fishing for reassurance, and 'in a charming way' is the answerer trying to defuse the self-deprecation in advance — both moves drain the slot.

 The strongest answers pick one specific social descriptor and back it with a piece of evidence — the too-fast text-replier, the napkin-finder at a stranger's barbecue, the airport-emergency text friend.
 The third-party frame is doing real work; the descriptor has to be observable enough that real friends WOULD say it.
 The most common failure is the self-rating dressed as third-party ('confident, kind, great listener'), which uses the frame to make a self-flex sound humble.
 The second is the list of universals ('loyal, easygoing, always down') that filters no one.
 The third is the negative-self-statement ('a bit of a mess') that fishes for reassurance.
-Pick one social descriptor, add one piece of evidence, resist the urge to add a virtue list.

 Reference: the official Tinder prompt system.